Sunscreen for Skin of Color

 Do I need sunscreen as a person of color?

-My colleague, Dr. Adewole Adamson, has written on the topic of sunscreen in skin of color, especially dark skin.
-He argues that persons with dark skin have frequently been left out of clinical studies.
+My colleague, Dr. Adewole Adamson, has written thoughtfully about sunscreen use in people with darker skin tones.
+He points out that most sunscreen studies have not included people with dark skin.
 He says: “There exists no study that demonstrates sunscreen reduces skin cancer risk in black people.
 Period.”

 Can sunscreen still be helpful?

-Preventing skin cancer is only one reason to wear sunscreen.
-Sunscreen can help prevent sunburns and also protects against aging (wrinkles) and damage from visible light (hyperpigmentation or dark spots on the skin).
-Our bodies produce natural sun protection, called melanin, and the darker your skin, the more melanin your body naturally produces.
-This video shows how amazing natural melanin is:
+Preventing skin cancer is just one reason to use sunscreen.
+It also helps prevent sunburns, wrinkles, and dark spots on the face caused by visible light.
+Our bodies make natural sun protection called melanin—the darker your skin, the more protection you have.
+Still, sunscreen can add an extra layer of defense.
+This video shows how incredible natural melanin really is:

-Another great option that blends in well is Black Girl Sunscreen.
+Another great option that blends in beautifully with all skin tones is Black Girl Sunscreen.

 European Sunscreens: